 2. Do appointment reminders need to be HIPAA compliant?

-Yes, if the reminders contain any Protected Health Information (PHI)—such as the reason for the visit, patient name, or specific medical details—they must be HIPAA compliant.
+Yes, if the reminders contain any Protected Health Information (PHI), such as the reason for the visit, patient name, or specific medical details, they must be HIPAA compliant.
 Even standard appointment reminders should be sent via a secure platform that offers a Business Associate Agreement (BAA) to ensure your practice is protected from regulatory fines.

 3. What is the most commonly used scheduling system?

 While there are many legacy systems, modern practices are shifting towards cloud-based Practice Management Systems (PMS) that combine scheduling with EHR capabilities.
-These systems are preferred because they centralize patient data and allow for features like automated patient recall systems and online self-scheduling, which older standalone calendars cannot support.
+These systems are preferred because they centralise patient data and allow for features like automated patient recall systems and online self-scheduling, which older standalone calendars cannot support.

 Stay Fully Booked with Medesk

 The "empty chair" is a preventable loss.
 By shifting from manual, reactive processes to automated, intelligent systems, you can secure your clinic's revenue and improve patient access to care.
 The right software does more than just beep.
-It integrates deeply with your workflow, managing waitlists, ensuring GDPR and HIPAA compliance, and providing the data you need to make smart business decisions.
+It integrates deeply with your workflow, managing waitlists, ensuring HIPAA compliance, and providing the data you need to make smart business decisions.

 Medesk offers a comprehensive solution designed to handle these challenges seamlessly.
 With features like smart waitlist management, automated SMS and email reminders, and detailed no-show reporting, it provides the infrastructure your practice needs to thrive.
-To see how Medesk can help you reduce no-shows and streamline your operations, start a free trial today ↓
+To see how Medesk can help you reduce no-shows and streamline your operations, start a free trial today.